-Foreclosure means the judicial process by which a property, placed as security for a mortgage loan, is to be sold at an auction to satisfy a debt upon which the borrower has defaulted.
+Foreclosure means the judicial process initiated by the recording of a lis pendens or by filing a formal legal complaint by which a property, placed as security for a mortgage loan, is to be sold at an auction to satisfy a debt upon which the borrower has defaulted.
 This definition shall include all processes, activities and actions, by whatever name associated with the described process.